mwz-cg/playground-react/markdowns/2-props.md

 # Properties

-Components can have immutable state in the form of read-only properties, also known as *props*.
+Components can have an immutable state in the form of read-only properties, also known as *props*.
 To have props, a component declares an additional `props` argument that is a plain old JavaScript object.
 Property names and associated values of props are specified in JSX with the `name=value` syntax when the component is instantiated.
 The value must be either a string (in quotes) or a JavaScript value in braces.

 In the first example on the right, add an initial value to the counter with props: